itwarilal/actuator-hack/PITCHME.md

 - Competitive differentiator in our market segment
 - $1.5 million market for residential smoke detectors in 2016 (1)
   - Residential Smart Smoke Detectors Market to Grow at a CAGR of 39%, 2017-2021 (2)
+  - CO detectors market is about same size and it also follow same CAGR growth expectations

 ---